hendersontrent/theft/README.md

 feature-based approaches to time-series problems, facilitating access to this simple end-to-end workflow from feature calculations to model diagnostics through an intuitive suite of functions is critical.

+### Future work

+Future package development will seek to use the [Keras](https://keras.io) deep learning library for the neural network model selection option.